bitlabstudio/django-user-media/README.rst

 Usage
 -----

-See the docs folder for descriptions of the different tools this project provides.
+Coming soon...

-Or read the docs here: http://django-user-media.readthedocs.org/en/latest/
+The docs will be here: http://django-user-media.readthedocs.org/en/latest/

 Contribute
 ----------